Complete installation guide

 • Internal shared module: corechatx-common-<version>.jar, not a runtime jar to install

-Do not mix old jars, old plugin ids, old permission namespaces, or old network channels with CoreChatX.
-For a clean setup, let the plugin generate fresh defaults and manually reapply only the settings you still want.
+Do not mix old jars, old plugin ids, old permission namespaces, or old network channels.
+For the 2026.2.x line, a clean setup is recommended: regenerate defaults and manually reapply only the settings you still need.

 Standalone Paper